-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy doctor's office visits; Outpatient diagnostic tests and therapeutic services and supplies; Durable medical equipment (DME) and related supplies; Prosthetic devices and related supplies; Outpatient rehabilitation services.
-Requires prior authorization Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued)

+- Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

+doctor's office visits;

+Outpatient diagnostic

+tests and therapeutic

+services and supplies;

+Durable medical

+equipment (DME) and

+related supplies;

+Prosthetic devices and

+related supplies;

+Outpatient

+rehabilitation services.

+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.

 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medica nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.